sharkwouter/minigalaxy/README.md

 * Create a Gtk.Application class which is called first
 * Create ``setup.py``
 * Make users able to remove games
-* Show error when failing to launch a game

 ## Known issues